 Driving While Intoxicated (DWI) is a serious criminal offense in New York.
 In fact, the state’s DWI laws are among the toughest in the nation.
 A DWI conviction can lead to the loss of driving privileges, higher auto insurance rates, substantial fines, and even jail time.
 Having a criminal record can damage your reputation, strain your relationships, and affect future employment prospects.

 While it’s true that the potential penalties you face are harsh, -don’t assume that you are guilty just because you were over the legal limit.
 With the right DWI attorney by your side, you’ll have more than a fighting chance to beat the allegations against you.

-If you or a loved one haves been charged with a DWI offense in Brooklyn or anywhere in New York, call the law office of Mark S. Cossuto Esq. today at (718) 852-8047 to schedule a Free consultation.
+If you or a loved one have been charged with a DWI offense in Brooklyn or anywhere in New York, call the law office of Mark S. Cossuto Esq. today at (718) 852-8047 to schedule a Free Consultation.